-This Clause 4.6 variation request has been prepared in support of a multi-dwelling housing development proposal at 202 Princes Highway, Bulli NSW 2516 and includes 200 Princes Highway, Bulli for vehicular access and the Bulli Showground for purposes of a drainage easement.
+This Clause 4.6 variation request has been prepared in support of a Residential Flat Building development proposal at 202 Princes Highway, Bulli NSW 2516 and includes 200 Princes Highway, Bulli for vehicular access..

 As the site contains a local heritage item, the applicant is able to rely on Clause 5.10 (10) of the WLEP 2009 to allow the development to be permissible.